 What Will Standard South Dakota Homeowners Insurance Cover?

 Do you know what’s covered under your insurance policy?
-Typically, home insurance policies specify certain situations in which the insurance company will reimburse you for damage.
-This means that your home insurance coverage won’t give you blanket coverage for anything and everything—if the situation isn’t specifically covered in your policy, you won’t get reimbursed for damages.
+Typically, home insurance policies specify certain situations in which homeowners insurance companies will reimburse you for damage.
+This means that your home insurance coverage won’t give you blanket coverage for anything and everything if the situation isn’t specifically covered in your policy, you won’t get reimbursed for damages.
 So for example, if your home sustains damage due to flooding but your policy does not cover flooding, you will bear the sole responsibility for the cost of repairing your home.
 To learn more about what’s covered by your policy, check out some common home insurance definitions below:

 - Coverage A – Dwelling